juicedata/juicefs/docs/en/tutorials/juicefs_on_colab.md

   `juicefs-learning:europe-west1:juicefs-sql-example-1` as the metadata service
 * A GCS bucket created as the object storage service.
 In this demo we use `gs://juicefs-bucket-example-1` as the bucket to store file chunks.
-* An IAM ServiceAccount or an authrized user account that has write access to the posgtes server and GCS buckets
+* An IAM ServiceAccount or an authorized user account that has write access to the Postgres server and GCS buckets

 ## Detailed Steps